Everything you need to know about skin peeling in newborns

 After bathing, gently apply a moisturizing lotion that seals the moisture and does not let your baby’s skin dry.
 The Sebamed baby lotion gets quickly absorbed in your baby’s skin without leaving any stickiness or greasiness.
 It increases the hydration in your baby’s skin by about 16% in three weeks.
 This helps your baby’s skin to stay soft and supple.
 Later, during the day you can also use baby powder to absorb moisture and keep the rashes away from your little one’s delicate skin.
 The Sebamed baby powder absorbs the extra moisture from your baby’s skin and the olive oil present in it soothes the skin, keeping inflammations away from your baby.

-2. Keep the harsh chemicals away
+2. Say NO to harsh chemicals

 Your newborn’s skin is very sensitive and can get instantly irritated if harsh chemicals are used.
 Chemicals found in a baby’s bath products like the face and body wash can damage the protective barrier of their soft skin and cause more peeling over time.
 The Sebamed baby soap is one of the best newborn baby soaps to use.
 With a pH of 5.5, it soothes your baby’s delicate skin and promotes the regeneration of new skin.It is 100% alkali free which minimizes the chances of developing an allergic reaction in your baby’s skin and keeps the protective barrier of their new skin in place.